tianyishan/Blind_Deconvolution/README.md

 # PRIDA_CPP

+PRIDA stands for Provably Robust Image Deconvolution Algorithm.
+It is a algorithm to deblur images.

 This is a cpp implementation of PRIDA.
-A research project for the Computer Vision Lab in University of Wisconsin Madison

 PRIDA is Provably Robust Image Deconvolution.
 A blind deconvolution algorithm.